Jwuthri/RAGNarok/README.md

     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
     ├── src                <- Source code for use in this project.
-    │   ├── domain         <- Scripts to download or generate data │   │
+    │   ├── core            <- Scripts to download or generate data │   │
     │   ├── infrastructure  <- Scripts to turn raw data into features for modeling │   │